gkapfham/dotfiles/README.md

 Kapfhammer](https://www.gregorykapfhammer.com/).
 Please note that the dotfiles in this repository are, at least to some extent, "hard-coded" to work for my development environment and projects.
-For instance, I created these configuration files under the assumption that a developer will use Ubuntu 16.04.
+For instance, I created these configuration files under the assumption that a developer will use Arch Linux.
 Even though they are heavily customized, my hope is that they are largely reusable and, additionally, will give examples of how to configure various programs such as `i3`, `mutt`, `nvim`, `polybar`, `tmux`, `vim`, and `zsh`.

 This is a summary of the dotfiles that I create and maintain: